 BEST OF FESTIVAL, FEATURE

-The most thought-provoking and impactful full length feature film entered in the festival.
+The most thought-provoking and impactful full-length feature film entered the festival.

 BEST OF FESTIVAL, SHORT

-The most outstanding short film entered in the festival.
+The most outstanding short film entered the festival.

 P.K.
 WALKER INNOVATION IN CRAFT AWARD